coldshalamov/RedHatLeadScraper/README.md

 - `--max-workers` – cap the number of worker threads used in concurrent mode.
 - `--raise-on-error` – propagate scraper exceptions instead of annotating the output with error details.

 The CLI accepts CSV or Excel spreadsheets for both input and output.
-When using Excel files make sure the `openpyxl` package is installed.
+Excel support ships with the project via the `openpyxl` dependency installed by default.

 ### Configuration

 Scrapers are enabled and tuned through a YAML or JSON configuration file.
 See [`config/lead_verifier.example.yaml`](config/lead_verifier.example.yaml) or [`config/lead_verifier.example.json`](config/lead_verifier.example.json) for a template.
-(YAML support requires the optional `pyyaml` dependency; otherwise use the JSON variant.)
+YAML parsing is available out of the box via the bundled `pyyaml` dependency.
 Each scraper entry can:

 - Enable or disable the scraper via the `enabled` flag.
 - Point to the implementing class using the `class` field.